Quantrail-Data/CH-Ops/docs/deployment/production.md

 Run through this checklist:

-1. Open `https://chops.example.com` - should load with a valid HTTPS certificate (padlock icon)
+1. Open your CHOps address (`https://chops.example.com`, an internal DNS name, or the server IP).
+It should load the login page.
+With a public domain you get a trusted certificate; with `tls internal` you will see a certificate warning until Caddy's root CA is trusted on the client.
-2. Try `http://chops.example.com` - should redirect to HTTPS automatically
+2. If you configured public HTTPS, `http://chops.example.com` should redirect to HTTPS automatically.
 3. Log in with your super admin credentials
 4. Go to Administration > Cluster Management, add a ClickHouse® node, test the connection
 5. Reboot the server (`sudo reboot`) and verify CHOps comes back automatically